 Starting your day with a delicious and nutritious protein-rich smoothie can increase your metabolism and help you burn calories faster!

 Green Tea Before Workouts

-The beneficial effects of green tea on metabolism and weight loss have been attributed to its active compounds, particularly epigallocatechin gallate (EGCG).
+The beneficial effects of green tea for weight loss have been attributed to its active compounds, particularly epigallocatechin gallate (EGCG).